kblair40/ecommerce/README.md

 <hr />

-A minimal, fully-response e-commerce demo app that consumes the [Fake Store API](https://fakestoreapi.com/) for mock products.
+A minimal, fully-responsive e-commerce demo app that consumes the [Fake Store API](https://fakestoreapi.com/) for mock products.

 See the live app [HERE](https://ecommerce-kb.netlify.app/)